mlx93/triggers-api/demo_video_script_final.md

 ---

-### Scene 6: Monitoring + Health (4:15 - 4:45)

-**[Screen: CloudWatch Dashboard]**

-> "Let's look at monitoring.
-We've built a comprehensive CloudWatch dashboard tracking event ingestion rate, latency percentiles, and error rates."

-**[Show dashboard metrics]**

-> "Everything is tracking well under our 100-millisecond target.
-This isn't a prototype - it's production-ready."

-**[Switch to Swagger UI GET /health]**

-> "The health endpoint shows system status."

-**[Click "Execute", show response with status]**

-> "Status may show 'degraded' - this is normal when latency is 100-500ms.
-Not an error, just means response time is slightly slower than optimal."

-**Key Points:** Real-time metrics | Production-ready observability | Health status explained

----

-### Scene 7: Closing (4:45 - 5:00)
+### Scene 6: Closing (4:15 - 5:00)

 **[Screen: Swagger UI homepage]**

 > "To summarize: the Zapier Triggers API provides reliable, real-time event ingestion with sub-100 millisecond latency.
 Pull-based delivery means Zapier controls timing.
 Idempotency prevents duplicates.
 Multi-tenant isolation ensures your data is secure.
-And the lease mechanism guarantees no lost events."
+And the 20-second lease mechanism guarantees no lost events - if your app crashes, events automatically become available again."

 > "Get your API key and start building.
 Documentation is at triggers-api-docs-mlx.s3-website-us-east-1.amazonaws.com.
 Thanks for watching!"